Follow these ten easy compositional tips that anyone can use to instantly improve your photos.

 Filling the frame means making your subject a large proportion of the image.
 This is easily done by getting physically close to your subject, simply putting your camera closer to the subject and/or walking closer.
 If you have a zoom or macros lens, you can utilize their capabilities to fill the frame.

-A sense of intimacy is created between the viewer and the subject when you fill the frame in portraits.
+Filling the frame is a great tool to use in stock photography as it creates immediate intimacy and connection between the viewer and the subject.
 The viewer is immediately able to experience the feelings and emotions of the photo.

 Filling the frame automatically eliminates distractions, removes negative space and places the subject front and center.
 This technique also allows the viewer to explore the detail of the subject that wouldn’t be possible if photographed from further away.